Skip to main content

 Random CharactersMust type a long random string — discourages impulsive stopping

-Protection can be set separately for when the plan is active, inactive, and when pausing.
+Protection can be set separately for when the plan is active, on standby, disabled, and when pausing.
 Learn more about Plan Protection →

 Running Multiple Plans